Low cost DNA gel documentation

-Equipment for photographing DNA gels stained with ethidium bromide (or other fluorescent dyes), doesn’t have to cost thousands of dollars.
+Equipment for DNA gel photography, such as photographing DNA gels stained with ethidium bromide (or other fluorescent dyes), doesn’t have to cost thousands of dollars.
 These days, great pictures can be obtained with a standard digital camera and an orange filter.
 Here’s how.

 You will need: